Jessa Duggar And Ben Seewald Selling Land For $200,000, But Only Bought It For $1

 Jessa Duggar Seewald and Ben Seewald of TLC’s Counting On seem prepared to make something of a killing in a real estate deal.
-The couple is reportedly working on selling a piece of land they own, but their pricing is raising eyebrows.
+The couple is reportedly working on selling a piece of land they own, but their asking price is raising eyebrows.
 What’s the scoop?

-Radar Online reports that Ben Seewald and Jessa Duggar Seewald bought the Arkansas land in question from her grandmother Mary Duggar in June 2017 for just $1.
+Radar Online reports that Ben Seewald and Jessa Duggar Seewald bought the Arkansas land in question from her grandmother, Mary Duggar, in June, 2017, for just $1.
 The Counting On stars do live in a home located on the land, but it appears that the Seewalds are only selling the adjacent lot and are keeping the home.

 The listing notes that it’s right on I-49 and Porter Road, making it the perfect spot for a new business to snag traffic coming from all directions.
 The land provides about 200 feet of prime frontage road placement, so any business that builds there will get plenty of exposure.